ncarlier/ncarlier.github.io/README.md

 age: 37 years old | xp: 13 years XP | company: Worldline | location: Tours, France

-I am working at [Worldline](//worldline.com/en-us/home.html) since 2002.
+I have worked at [Worldline](//worldline.com/en-us/home.html) since 2002.
+I was initialy recruited as a developer.
+My roles have included application manager, project manager, lead developer.
-Gradually developer, application manager, project manager, lead developer, I am currently a **Software Architect** and member of the corporate **Expert Team**.
+I am currently a **Software Architect** and I am member of the corporate **Expert Team**.
-I am in charge of conception, implementation, quality and technical expertise on major projects.
+I am in charge of the full life cycle from conception, implementation, to providing quality and technical expertise on major projects.

 My work interests are numerous but mostly about:

 * **Web** in general but especially about technical aspects such as HTML5, CSS3, WebRTC, Web Component, Multi Device Web Interface.
 * **Big Data**, with a focus on scalability and real time.
-Experimentation around NoSQL technologies.
+Experimentation on NoSQL technologies.
 * **Cloud** technologies.
-I am a adept of Devops principles, Infrastructure as Code, Continuous Deployment, and relative subjects.
+I am adept at Devops principles, Infrastructure as Code, Continuous Deployment, and relative subjects.
 * **Internet of things**.
-As my day to day work, and also as my hobby, I love prototyping around many kind of connected device.
+As part of my day to day work, and also as my hobby, I love prototyping around many kinds of connected devices.

 During my freetime I continue to develop but for **Open Source** projects.
 I am the project owner of [Nunux Reader](//reader.nunux.org) and [Nunux Keeper](//keeper.nunux.org).